Skip to main content

 A health-contingent program links financial incentives directly to your ability to achieve a predetermined health standard.

 These programs are further divided into two subcategories, each with a distinct focus.
 One centers on the completion of a health-related activity, while the other is tied to achieving a specific biological outcome.
-This distinction is central to how the are structured and applied, forming the basis of the regulatory framework designed to balance employer encouragement with employee protection.
+This distinction is central to how the incentive limits are structured and applied, forming the basis of the regulatory framework designed to balance employer encouragement with employee protection.

 Intermediate